roomacarthur/the-tipsy-quiz/README.md

 1. [Schoolbell](https://fonts.google.com/specimen/Schoolbell?query=school) - A fun and stylish font that is easy to read and will be used for headings.
 2. [Poppins](https://fonts.google.com/specimen/Poppins?query=poppins) - A very stylish and easy to read font.
 Will be used for the bulk of text.
-3. [Oswald](https://fonts.google.com/specimen/Oswald?query=oswal) - This bold and block style font will be used for links and navigation.
+3. [Oswald](https://fonts.google.com/specimen/Oswald?query=oswal) - This bold and block style font will be used for navigation items.

 ## Features